Truck Accident Lawyer

 Tired driver rules: “In accordance with Title 49 CFR Parts 350 and 395, intrastate carriers operating solely in Georgia must comply with the Electronic Logging Device (ELD) final rule beginning January 1, 2019.
 Drivers and carriers who currently utilize the short-haul (100 or 150 air mile) exception contained in 49 CFR 395.1(e) or who are required to complete a record of duty status 8 days or less in a 30 day period are exempt from the ELD requirement.”

 Who is covered by the rules: rideshare network services, transportation referral services, transportation referral service providers, and certain taxi services doing business or operating in the state of Georgia must all register with the Georgia Department of Public Safety.

 FAQs for Truck Accident Lawyers in Douglas County

-Making a Claim after a Semi-Truck Accident
+Making a Claim with a Semi Truck Accident lawyer

 At Murphy Law Firm, we want you to be able to get legal help regardless of your financial situation.
 Therefore, we use a contingency fee, which means you pay nothing unless we win.
-If we don’t get you financial recovery, we don’t get paid.
-Arrange a free consultation with us to talk about your compensation case and we will take responsibility for making the investigations, handling the insurance companies, filing the claims and all other aspects of your case.
+If we don’t get you compensation, we don’t get paid.
+Arrange a free consultation with us to talk about your compensation case and we will take responsibility for making the investigations, handling the insurance companies, filing the claims, and all other aspects of your case.
 You are in safe hands with us.